27 Best Things to Do in Barcelona (in 2023)

-After walking around the facade, head inside to see the stained glass windows.
+Walk around the facade to see it from different angles, then head inside to see the stained glass windows.
 The windows throw rainbow patterns around the entire structure during the day.
 You’ll see lots of people strategically getting a photograph bathed in the rainbow lights.
 Your best chance of getting your own photo by yourself is showing up bright and early when the first attraction opens.

 You’ll come to discover that some of the coolest things to see around Barcelona were crafted by Antoni Gaudi.
 The architectural master himself.
 The Monumental Zone of Park Güell is another one of those masterpieces.

 This park gives you the opportunity to walk through a myriad of Gaudi’s colorful, modern-feeling buildings in an open-air setting.
 It’s a favorite location for snapping selfies or aesthetic photos among the structures with Barcelona in the background.